DoubleML/doubleml-docs/doc/workflow/workflow.rst

 the causal effect by using a classical linear (IV) regression model: The researcher has to manually pick and, perhaps, transform the confounding variables in the regression model.
-However, machine learning techniques offer greater flexibility in terms of a more data-driven specification of the main regression equation and the propensity score.
+However, machine learning techniques offer greater flexibility in terms of a more data-driven specification of the main regression equation and the first stage.

 1. Data-Backend
 ---------------